Richie78321/engcmp-manual-project/README.md

 - Linux: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ### Cloning a Repository
 Go to the repository page of the project you are interested in.
 There will be a button labeled code or clone.
 This depends on the repository site you are using.
 [GitHub](https://github.com) for example will have a green ‘CODE’ button.
-For example, click the green octo-cat in the upper right hand corner of this page to check out the repository for this project.
+For example, click the green octo-cat in the upper right-hand corner of this page to check out the repository for this project.

 Click the ‘CODE’ button and find the link to the repository.
 Copy this link onto your clipboard.
 Then you're going to want to open your command line or terminal.
-This depends on your Operating System.
-MacOS and Linux use the Unix shell and Windows uses the Command Prompt.
+This depends on your Operating System. macOS and Linux use the Unix shell and Windows use the Command Prompt.
 The process is the same for both.

 __Example__
 ![Example of code button on Github](/images/github-example.png "Example on Github")